CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 #### INF.9.M3 Access and Access Protection [Staff]

 Windows and outward-facing doors (eg balconies, roof terraces) must be closed in times when a room is not occupied.
-Also external doors are to be completed.
+Also exterior doors are to be completed.
 In the basement and ground floor and, depending on the design of the façade, also on the higher floors, open windows and doors offer burglars ideal entry points, which are also used during the operating hours of a mobile workstation.
 Therefore, it is necessary to inform employees that windows and doors are to be closed when leaving the rooms.

 The doors of unoccupied rooms should be locked.
 This prevents unauthorized persons from accessing documents and IT equipment located therein.
 Closing up individual offices is particularly important if they are located in areas with public access or if access is not controlled by other measures.
 Doors do not have to be locked if they have a blind knob on the side of the corridor.
 The prerequisite for this, however, is that the authorized employees always carry their keys with them.

-If, during normal working hours, it is ensured that the rooms are only temporarily vacant, it may be necessary to refrain from compulsory regulation of office space as well as meeting, event and training rooms.
+If, during normal working hours, it is ensured that the rooms are only temporarily vacant, it may be necessary to refrain from compulsory regulation of office space and meeting, event and training rooms.

 In meeting, event and training rooms, there is usually no way to include documents, IT systems and the like separately.
 Therefore, it should be possible to have such rooms, at least when all participants of an event leave the room, or have them supervised by an internal employee.